9660794-crazy/Robotics-team-2/README.md

 Grant hersey:

 Starter 10/23 Phase 2
+Noah kergaye: I did lots of building and rtaking apart with our robot shun assisted me in doing so and together we were able to come up with a sufficient design for our robot and our intake system.\
+Shunsuke: i helped Noah create our robots intake design and did lots of work cause Im so amazing I also helped gather aprtsw and did lots of major coding in order for our intake system to work.
+Grant Hersey: I gather the part neccicary to build the suopports for the storage system, I also helped Atched the supports.
+I also added a few pictures of our robot in the repo.
 Liam Greene: I finished the sketch and helped build and get parts.
 Noah kergaye: I did lots of building and rtaking apart with our robot shun assisted me in doing so and together we were able to come up with a sufficient design for our robot and our intake system.